 MinDroughtYears

 This parameter defines the minimum number of drought years per decade that are required for drought to have any impact on biomass or establishment.
+Value: 0<integer<10.
+Units: years.

 SpeciesParameters

 This table defines the intercept (Y), intercept standard error (Y_SE), slope (B), slope standard error (B_SE) and drought sensitivity for each species.
 The intercept and slope parameter define the relationship between number of drought years and percent mortality.
 The drought sensitivity class (1-3) determine the relative sensitivity of seedlings to drought.